Dunoon Goes POP Drinks Garden

 Plants are ever-present teachers.
 They tell us that the seasons are changing, that the ground is dry, and that the bees and butterflies are active.
 They tell us where they want to grow, and where they don’t.
 They tell us stories about the world around us, but also about the worlds we’ve inhabited over time.
 That is, if we’re prepared to dig deep.

-In the Dunoon Goes POP Drinks Garden, the stories the plants share fall into a fascinating niche.
-Our relationship with plants to make drinks, both in Scotland and across the planet, and the good and bad that come with our cultivation, trade and production of drinks using plant ingredients.
+In the Dunoon Goes POP Drinks Garden, they are digging deep into archives and resources to find the stories their plants share, which fall into a fascinating niche.
+Our relationship with plants to make drinks, in Dunoon, across Scotland and the planet, while uncovering the good and bad that come with our cultivation, trade and production of drinks using plant ingredients.
 From the transatlantic sugar and slave trade to the cultivation of ingredients that are also good for our pollinating friends, the plants in this garden have many stories to share.

 On approach to the POP shop (People Of Place shop), you’ll spot their bright window boxes, which are made out of old window battons and painted yellow.
 They burst out against the black shopfront, rather like the pollen-filled yellow centres of the flowers as they attract a pollinator.
 Wander through a tunnel and gallery space to the right-hand side of the shop, and pass the tin-roofed workshops, you’ll come to this intimate walled garden.

-The garden was built using reclaimed materials.
+The Dunoon Goes POP drinks garden was built using many reclaimed materials.
 There are old whisky barrels from Glasgow Wood re-used as planters and for water collection.
 Reclaimed roofing sheets edge some of the raised beds.
 Rocks and old tiles found on the derelict site fill the gabion seating baskets along with old wine bottles, creating a mini-habitat in themselves.
-Designed, built and planted with local people, the garden is the buzzing heart of the POP shop’s community interest company’s drinks enterprise, Dunoon Goes POP.
+Designed, built and planted with the hard work of local people, the garden is the buzzing heart of the POP shop’s community interest company’s drinks enterprise, Dunoon Goes POP.

 Gabion seating using materials found on site or sourced locally